 I was requested to analyze the data to determine strong correspondences/agreements across respondent categories – trainee, friends/coworkers, and coworkers.
 Actually, it is not always easy to discriminate between the two questions that come under the concept of social capital when defined as social relations that have productive benefits.
 In this study, personal development and social relations indicate highly significant before and after shifts that suggest economic productivity gains.
 Still, they are more difficult to establish, primarily due to the absence of sufficient time between the training and subsequent time in the workplace for these to be revealed.
 Several of the questions that attempt to measure change here were answered in the “no change” category, primarily for this reason.
 Nonetheless, the trend is clearly positive, as I will show below.

 Social Capital from the Point of View of Relationships Outside of the Workplace

 Note: The items are identified first, by the trainee’s question, then by the friend/family and coworker question number, for example, Q2/4.
 The full grid is appended below as well.
 Coworkers are excluded from questions Q 10, 13-17.

 Areas of strong and significant agreement across respondent categories:

-Attitudes and behaviour changes yielding a more positive attitude toward life, optimism, confidence and a sense of playfulness and increased laughter with a decrease in moodiness and resentfulness (Q11/11) General improvement in family relations across kinship categories (Q17/17)
+Attitudes and behavior changes yielding a more positive attitude toward life, optimism, confidence and a sense of playfulness, and increased laughter with a decrease in moodiness and resentfulness (Q11/11).
+General improvement in family relations across kinship categories (Q17/17)